tjleestjohn/from-garbage-to-gold/README.md

 **Notes:**
 * **Automatic Setup:** The script is self-contained.
 It will automatically detect and install any missing dependencies (e.g., `data.table`, `ranger`, `ggplot2`) upon the first run.
-* **Runtime:** The simulation works in a high-dimensional predictor space with a large sample size.
-Please expect substantial execution time.
+* **Runtime:** The simulation operates in a high-dimensional predictor space with a large sample size.
+Please expect substantial runtime.
+If you wish to speed up the process, reduce the value assigned to N_SPECTRAL_ITERATIONS in the script prior to execution (e.g., to 5 or even 1).
+To fully recreate the results shown in the paper, however, 20 iterations for both N_SPECTRAL_ITERATIONS and N_SUPER_ITERATIONS should be completed.

 ```R
 # 1. Define the direct URL to the raw script on GitHub